 - Many of our campers stay for multiple weeks throughout the summer.
 Our program is designed to continually challenge campers as they build their skills and confidence week after week.
 We offer a weekend program to encourage families to take advantage of the benefits of a multi-week camp experience.

-- Sports Include: lake sports (water skiing, wake boarding, wake surfing, knee boarding, tubing), river sports (kayaking, rafting, paddle boards), climbing (indoor, outdoor), biking, horseback riding, swimming, hiking, caving, and ropes challenge course to build independence, trust and teamwork.
+- Sports Include: lake sports (water skiing, wake boarding, wake surfing, knee boarding, tubing, sailing), river sports (kayaking, rafting, paddle boards), climbing (indoor, outdoor), biking, horseback riding, swimming, hiking, caving, and ropes challenge course to build independence, trust and teamwork.

 - Additional Activities: yoga, therapeutic drumming and dancing, disc golf, frisbee, soccer skills, volleyball.

 - Week-ends: On week-ends, campers go on safe, overnight camping/hiking or camping/rafting trips.
 These provide an unparalleled opportunity for campers to socialize, gain confidence and grow.